TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: Events

-The Kadomtsev~\cite{kadomtsev75} and Porcelli~\cite{porcelli96} models are theory-based models avaiable in TRANSP to analyze sawtooth events.
-The Kadomtsev model ensures the safety factor $q\ge 1$ throughout, while the Porcelli model can result in $q< 1$ near the axis.
+The Kadomtsev~\cite{kadomtsev75} and Porcelli~\cite{porcelli96} models are theory-based models \mc{available} in TRANSP to analyze sawtooth events.
+The Kadomtsev model ensures the safety factor $q\ge 1$ throughout, while the Porcelli model can result in $q< 1$ near the axis. \mc{Setting control parameter \texttt{NLSAW=.TRUE.} in the TRANSP namelist will turn on the Kadomtsev sawtooth model}.
 The variable \texttt{NMIX\_KDSAW} controls which model is used, with two options for the Kadomtsev model and two for the Porcelli model.
 Specifically, possible values of \texttt{NMIX\_KDSAW} are defined as follows: \begin{itemize} \item \texttt{NMIX\_KDSAW}: 1 -- standard Kadomtsev model; \item \texttt{NMIX\_KDSAW}: 2 -- Kadomtsev model with full particle mixing instead of Helical flux matching method.
-Predicted densities are fully flattened; \item \texttt{NMIX\_KDSAW}: 3 -- Porcelli model with two mixing regions, one for the ``island'' around $q=1$, and a second one for the axial region inside the island annulus; \item \texttt{NMIX\_KDSAW}: 4 -- Porcelli model with a single mixing region for the predicted plasma species, covering both the $q=1$ island and the axial region. \end{itemize} The fraction of ion and electron energy affected by sawtooth events can be adjusted using variables \texttt{XSWID1}, \texttt{XSWID2}, and \texttt{XSWFRAC\_DUB\_TE}.
-The theory-based models can be used both for interpretive and predictive TRANP modeling.
+Predicted densities are fully flattened; \item \texttt{NMIX\_KDSAW}: 3 -- Porcelli model with two mixing regions, one for the ``island'' around $q=1$, and a second one for the axial region inside the island annulus; \item \texttt{NMIX\_KDSAW}: 4 -- Porcelli model with a single mixing region for the predicted plasma species, covering both the $q=1$ island and the axial region. \end{itemize} The fraction of ion and electron energy affected by sawtooth events can be adjusted using variables \texttt{XSWID1}, \texttt{XSWID2}, and \texttt{XSWFRAC\_DUB\_TE}. \mc{The \texttt{XSWID1} input variable controls the prediction of the response of ion temperature after the sawtooth.
+For the default value, \texttt{XSWID1=0.0}, the sawtooth models compute the change in the ion energy density profile.
+Then the new ion temperature profile is found by dividing the actual post sawtooth ion density determined by measured data.
+Setting \texttt{XSWID1} to 0.0 conserves total ion energy.
+However, the new ion temperature profile can have an odd shape if the measured density change is different from what the Kadomtsev/Porcelli model would have predicted, or if the size of the sawtooth modeled by TRANSP is different from what actually happened in the experiment.
+As an alternative, the input variable \texttt{XSWID1} can be set to 1.0 to use the Kadomtsev/Porcelli prediction for change of ion temperature and the data for change of ion density.
+Setting \texttt{XSWID1=1.0} does not strictly conserve ion energy.
+Values of \texttt{XSWID1} between 0.0 and 1.0 give a sliding control between these two model options.}

+\mc{The input parameter \texttt{XSWID2} controls the prediction of the response of the plasma current profile to the sawtooth event.
+The default, \texttt{XSWID2=0.0}, gives the full Kadomtsev/Porcelli predicted change in the current profile, i.e. (for full Kadomtsev) $q=1$ on axis and $q>1$ off axis, after the sawtooth.
+Setting \texttt{XSWID2=1.0} causes there to be no current mixing, $i.e.$, the current and $q$ profile are modeled as unchanged by the sawtooth event.
+Setting \texttt{XSWID2} between 0 and 1 gives a sliding control to select a model that ``averages'' between these two model options.}